10 Ways To Bring In Top Dollar at a Silent Auction

 A huge thank you to Krystal Simpkins - who works with motivational speakers - for finding this wonderful article for Women In Hospitality.

-Silent auctions are a fabulous way to bring in top dollar for a worthy cause.
+With advances in technology, fundraising events like silent auctions are not what they used to be.
+Even so, they are still a fabulous way to bring in top dollar for a worthy cause.
 Here are 10 tips to help you make money hosting a silent auction:

 1. Make personal requests.
 The single most important aspect of securing high-end items for a silent auction is making a personal, one-on-one request to a potential donor.
 Do not send a mass e-mail and expect items to flood into your event.
 Take the time to pick up the phone or make a personal visit to request an item.